Umapathikrishnan/CovidTracker/README.md

 # Covid Tracker
-You can see tge web app live in  [covid19tracker] (https://covid19trackerumapathi.netlify.app/)
+You can see thee web app live in  [covid19tracker](https://covid19trackerumapathi.netlify.app/)